 Language as a system: protocol and historical data management 🔧

 This event involves logistics similar to deploying an API into production.
-The RAE must coordinate the synchronization of speeches, attendee validation, and live streaming.
-Each intervention is processed like a data packet, where historical context acts as key metadata to avoid interpretation errors.
-The management of this plenary follows a controlled flow, like a commit in a code repository.
+The RAE must coordinate the synchronization of speeches, validation of attendees, and live streaming.
+Each intervention is processed as a data packet, where the historical context acts as key metadata to avoid interpretation errors.
+The management of this plenary session follows a controlled flow, like a commit in a code repository.

 Urraca I: the queen who no longer needs a security patch 👑

-Queen Urraca, famous for her firm character, receives homage nine centuries later.
+Queen Urraca, famous for her strong character, receives tribute nine centuries later.
 The academics will debate her legacy, but surely none will propose adding the word urracar to the dictionary.
-At least, in this session, no one will have to correct the minutes, because the queen can no longer send errata from beyond the grave.
+At least, in this session there will be no need to correct anyone's minutes, because the queen can no longer send errata from beyond the grave.